Cancel anytime

 Goal

-The primary investment goal is to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Hoya Capital Housing 100 Index.
+The primary investment goal of HOMZ is to provide investment results that, before fees and expenses, correspond generally to the performance of the Hoya Capital Housing 100 Index.

 Investment Approach and Strategy

-Strategy: HOMZ tracks the Hoya Capital Housing 100 Index, a rules-based index designed to represent the performance of the U.S. residential housing industry.
+Strategy: HOMZ aims to track the Hoya Capital Housing 100 Index, which is designed to reflect the performance of the U.S. housing sector.

 Market Position

-Market Share: HOMZ's market share within the broader real estate ETF category is relatively small compared to larger, more diversified REIT ETFs.
+Market Share: HOMZ has a modest market share within the broader real estate and housing ETF market.

 Competitors